 - Learn and be aware of the action channels within your organization.

-- When making a decision, be sure to consider the political, egotistical, emotional, and monetary issues not only within other people and organizations, but within yourself as well.
+- When making a decision, be sure to consider the political, egotistical, emotional, and monetary issues within other people and organizations and within yourself.

 What are the Major Challenges for Leaders?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!